shyamaneelz/Dictionary/README.md

 The application also checks for spelling mistakes by returning a close match with "Did you mean XYZ?"

+Dictionary uses a sample data source(a json file) taken off the internet.

 Installation

 Install Python(https://www.python.org/downloads/)